World Siri: Rookie propels Astros past Braves to tie Series

 It’s the first time they’ve won a World Series game in Houston since a 13-12 victory over the Dodgers in 10 innings in Game 5 on Oct.
 29, 2017.

-José Urquidy gave the Astros five solid inning and Houston’s bullpen, already so important this postseason, did the rest.
+José Urquidy gave the Astros five solid innings for his second career World Series win and Houston’s bullpen — already so important this postseason — did the rest.

-The series shifts to Atlanta for the first of three games Friday night.

-The Astros jumped on Atlanta starter Max Fried for seven hits and six runs — five earned — in five innings.
+The Astros jumped on Atlanta starter Max Fried for seven hits and six runs — five earned — in five-plus innings.

-The game was tied at 1 when Kyle Tucker got things going in the second with a one-out single before advancing to third on a single by Yuli Gurriel.
-The speedy Siri, who debuted Sept.
-3, then beat out an infield single to score Tucker and put the Astros on top.

-That made Siri the first player to make his debut in September or later and drive in a run in that year’s World Series.

 Hey Siri: How does that feel?